-- 1. Claimant is an 11-year-old male.
-He lives at home with his parents and three siblings, one of whom is his twin sister, the other two who are eight-year-old twins (brother and sister).
-Claimant, his twin sister and his eight-year-old brother are Service Agency consumers based on diagnoses of autism spectrum disorders.
+- 1. Claimant is an eight-year-old male.
+He lives at home with his parents and three siblings, one of whom is his twin sister, the other two who are 11-year-old twins.
+Claimant and his 11-year-old siblings are Service Agency consumers based on diagnoses of autism spectrum disorders.
 Neither of Claimant's parents works outside the family home, but spend their time devoted to the care and supervision of their children. - 2.
-In addition to autism spectrum disorder, Claimant has been diagnosed with Borderline Intellectual Functioning.
-Claimant is ambulatory, and his vision and hearing are within normal limits.
-He is toilet trained, but needs assistance with wiping.
-He is also able to complete some personal hygiene tasks, but needs help bathing, dressing and tying his shoes.
-Claimant is easily distracted and demonstrates problem behaviors including resistance to transitions, elopement, and tantrums.
-He requires close supervision while in the community in order to ensure his safety.
-The Service Agency funds social skills training for Claimant
+In addition to autism spectrum disorder, Claimant has been diagnosed with short-bowel syndrome, hepatosplenomegaly,3 left hydronephrosis,4 and cholestatic liver disease.
+He has several food allergies which require his mother to prepare special meals for him.
+He also has a history of feeding difficulties, including vomiting, spitting out solid foods and frequent bouts of diarrhea.
+Claimant is ambulatory and his vision and hearing are within normal limits.
+He is hyperactive and demonstrates problem behaviors including resistance to transitions, elopement, tantrums and self-stimulatory behaviors.
+He is totally dependent on others for his self-help needs and still wears diapers.
+The Service Agency funds social skills training as well as behavioral services to address his behavioral issues and self-help skills.